Windows CMD Commands: Mastering the Command Prompt

 The syntax for the attrib command is:

-The plus sign (+) sets an attribute, while the minus sign (-) removes an attribute from a file.
+Use the plus sign (+) to set an attribute or the minus sign (-) to remove an attribute from a file.
 Without any options, the command shows the file attributes in the current directory.

 attrib CMD list output